rarAndy/CV-Application/README.md

-Web CV Application created with React.
+Web Curriculum Vitae Application created with React.
+The app dynamically creates a resume upon your input, and you can create and delete your own fields.
+The data is saved locally and you can generate a PDF at any time.
 Try the demo [here](https://rarandy.github.io/CV-Application/)!